richardlin047/modin-spreadsheet/README.rst

 *The binder demos generally will be using the most recent stable release of qgrid, so features that were added in a recent beta version may not be available in those demos.*

-For people who would rather not go to another page to try out qgrid for real, here's the tldr; version:
+For people who would rather not go to another page to try out modin-spreadsheet for real, here's the tldr; version:

         .. figure:: docs/images/filtering_demo.gif
          :align: left